7.1.1 Allocation of Funds

 Medical/Dental Students and Interns

-Medical and dental residents and medical and dental interns at the Medical College of Georgia (BoR Minutes, 1986-87, p.
+Medical and dental residents and medical and dental interns at Georgia Regents University (BoR Minutes, 1986-87, p.
 340).

 Full-Time School Employees